Kickskii/G15ae-Bible/The Plan Outline.md

-show how to downgrade the bios explaining what just happened and what we about to do when we jump into UMAF for the first time explain the entirety of PBO and what everything is and how it works
+show how to downgrade the bios explaining what just happened and what we about to do when we jump into UMAF for the first time explain the entirety of PBO and what everything is and how it works how to test different pbo limits and their effect on performance

 setting power limits in Ghelper before starting
 PBO limits part 1 -5 test